Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 # NEAT-AI-for-Ping-Pong

-This is a less trained verison of the AI
+This is a less trained verison of the AI just 15 generations as compared to the original's 25

 Bonus Features: Doesn't hurt your ego :)